dimabarbul/XReports/docs/xreports/attribute-based-builder.md

     public decimal Score { get; set; }

     // Post-builder class does NOT have to be nested class.
-    // It's registered in DI container, so it can have constructor with dependencies. private class PostBuilder : IHorizontalReportPostBuilder<ReportModel>
+    // If the class needs dependencies, they can be registered in DI container. private class PostBuilder : IHorizontalReportPostBuilder<ReportModel>
     {
         // This method will be called after all columns/rows are added to schema builder.